 Service Dogs for Children with Autism or other Developmental Disabilities

 NEADS Social Dog Program for Children Ages 8 to 16

-For children with autism or other developmental disabilities, the NEADS Social Dog Program can make all the difference.
+For children with autism or other developmental disabilities, a NEADS Service Dog can make all the difference.
 NEADS Service Dogs are trained in a variety of tasks that can address a range of symptoms, behaviors, and issues caused by a child's autism.
 This task work can help address a child's socialization skills, behavioral skills, life skills, and fine and gross motor skills.
 (Note that the task work is not designed for a child who has a major psychiatric diagnosis (including PTSD) or history of trauma.)

-NEADS selects Service Dogs for the Social Dog Program for their special chemistry with children.
+NEADS Service Dogs for Children with Autism are selected for their special chemistry with children.
 All NEADS Service Dogs are gentle, tolerant and well trained, but each has its own personality that can be matched with an appropriate child.
 Some children may benefit from a dog that seeks out attention and elicits play.
 Other children may require a quiet, somewhat reserved dog to make them feel more comfortable.
 The type of dog that best suits a child's needs is determined during the interview process.

 Because of this highly personalized matching process, we require all applicants (child and a parent or family member) to come to our NEADS campus in Princeton, MA for an in-person evaluation and in-take interview.
 If you are more than 3 hours from the NEADS campus, we can begin the process with a Skype interview.